 Whilst the information may help you on its own, owners of my guitars

-(or prospective owners) should always feel that they can contact me to
+(or prospective owners) should always feel that they can

 discuss any issues.

 Additionally, if you own

 one of my guitars, you might like to register your address and serial